 EasyVPN segments VPN traffic from the Internet.
-EasyVPN is a best-effort service and there are no Service Level Agreements (SLAs) coupled to the product or the DSL access into the VPN.
+EasyVPN is a best-effort service and there are no Service Level Agreements (SLAs) coupled to the product or the Copper Connect access into the VPN.

 The technically comprehensive service means you only need to install, setup and configure a modem to your customer.

 You can rebrand and on-sell it to your customers.
 It offers the customer SLA best-effort service with no SLAs.